decentraland/adr/docs/ADR-55-third-party-curation-with-merkle-tree.md

 }
 ```

-Items rejection will be handle at the third party level for the time being.
-It means that if the entire third party will be set as rejected if any item needs a critical fix.
+Items rejection will be handled at the third-party level for the time being.
+It means that the entire third party will be set as rejected if any item needs a critical fix.
 Some ideas are being evaluated to make it more granular but they are not covered by this ADR.

 ### Item upload

 The item upload will work the same as for the Decentraland collection.

+## Tools

+In order to make the development for this easier, a new [lib](https://github.com/decentraland/content-hash-tree) has been created.
+The lib provides a method to generate a Merkle tree with items' urn and content hashes (Builder), and a method to validate a proof (Catalyst).

 ## Participants